What Taxes Do Small Businesses Pay in Portland?

 • General exemption: Businesses with gross receipts under $50,000 may be exempt but still need to file a return to confirm their status.

-• De Minimis exemption: Certain sole proprietors or single-member LLCs with under $20,000 in gross receipts and under $5,000 in net income may file a one-time De Minimis Exemption Form instead of registering and filing annually.
-Once approved, no additional filings are required.
+• De Minimis exemption: Certain sole proprietors or single-member LLCs with under $20,000 in gross receipts may file a one-time De Minimis Exemption Form instead of filing the business registration form and annual exemption request each year.

 Filing and Deadlines